 Hunt for Street Art in Bukit Bintang

-Former dirty and sketchy alleys in Bukit Bintang, close to Jalan Alor, were transformed into a colourful and happy place!
+Former dirty and sketchy alleys in Bukit Bintang, close to Jalan Alor, were transformed into a colorful and happy place!
 You can find art in the form of a 3D waterfall, flora and fauna, and many other beautiful things on buildings and even on the streets itself.
 A must visit if you’re into street art for sure.

 Love street art?
 Make sure to take a look at Penang’s street art!